lexibank/tlopo/out/vol3/chapter7.md

-Despite the fact that the shrub E. hortensis (island musk) is often cultivated and occurs in varieties with acrid-smelling leaves of various shapes, green or yellow, which are used to keep flies away and employed for various medicinal and ritual purposes at many localities ([Ivens 1927](../references.md#source-Ivens1927):362, Peekel1984: 267-268, [Whistler 1991b](../references.md#source-Whistler1991b): 133, [Whistler 2000](../references.md#source-Whistler2000): 119, [Wheatley 1992](../references.md#source-Wheatley1992): 91, [Hviding 2005](../references.md#source-Hviding2005): 106; ch.9, §2.1), the only term reconstructed for E. hortensis is PCP _&ast;usi_.
+Despite the fact that the shrub E. hortensis (island musk) is often cultivated and occurs in varieties with acrid-smelling leaves of various shapes, green or yellow, which are used to keep flies away and employed for various medicinal and ritual purposes at many localities ([Ivens 1927](../references.md#source-Ivens1927):362, [Peekel 1984](../references.md#source-Peekel1984): 267-268, [Whistler 1991b](../references.md#source-Whistler1991b): 133, [Whistler 2000](../references.md#source-Whistler2000): 119, [Wheatley 1992](../references.md#source-Wheatley1992): 91, [Hviding 2005](../references.md#source-Hviding2005): 106; ch.9, §2.1), the only term reconstructed for E. hortensis is PCP _&ast;usi_.

 <table>
 <tr>